 As you can see it takes a while to configure a Vault server but I really like the pattern it renders for the apps using it.
 In the next post, we will examine how to unlock Vault automatically with Kubernetes and mount secrets automatically to our pods so that our applications can use them.
 This post was heavily inspired by this one and this one, and was originally posted here.

 The next article in this series is Using Hashicorp Vault on Kubernetes.
-Watch this space.
+Check it out here.

 If you spot any error or have any suggestions, please send us a message so it gets fixed.